malatjiportia/SA-Fuel-Consumer-Price-Analysis-SQL-Project/README.md

 - **Jun–Aug 2022 marks a real inflection point:** comparing 6 months before vs after, petrol +9.4%, basket +10.2%, chicken +12.3%, bread +9.2% — food moved almost in step with fuel, not with a long lag.
 - **Transport fares move in lumps, not smoothly** — many months show 0% fare change even with a petrol move, followed by a larger step adjustment (e.g. Dec-2021: petrol +2.1%, fare +8.9%).

+## A data quality catch worth flagging

+During QA, the `cpi_index` and `unemployment_pct` columns in the source data were found to be transposed relative to their names and expected value ranges.
+This was identified by checking that the column named `unemployment_pct` was constant across all provinces within a month (the signature of a national CPI print, not a province-level unemployment rate) — and corrected throughout every downstream figure, with the finding documented rather than silently fixed.
+Full detail is in the methodology memo, Section 3.1.

+## Tools

+SQL (MySQL syntax — CTEs, window functions, generated/stored columns, CASE-based cleaning logic), Excel (formula-driven analysis workbook), Word (report and memo).

+## Author

+Portia — data analyst portfolio project, part of ongoing job search.